Bunnag family: Sheikh Ahmad

 After subjugating a Japanese revolt under Yamada Nagamasa in 1611, Sheikh Ahmad became Samuha Nayok (First Prime Minister).
 Descendants of Sheikh Ahmad exerted control over Siamese politics, trade and foreign affairs.
 Many of them became Samuha Nayok.
 They also monopolized the post of Chularachamontri.

 Settlement in Thonburi

 A man called Bunnag was a descendant of Sheikh Ahmad.
 Bunnag married to Nuan, a daughter of wealthy Mon family from Bang Chang (also spelled Bang Xang; บางช้าง), situated near the mouth of Mae Klong River.
 Her sister Nak was the wife of Thongduang.
 He was then kinsmen to Thongduang.
 Though Thongduang emerged as a powerful noble in Thonburi, Bunnag stayed far from the bureaucracy due to his childhood conflicts with Taksin.

 Thong Duang then became Ramathibodi (Rama I), the first king of the Chakri dynasty in 1782.
 During the Nine Armies' Wars, Bunnag led the Siamese forces against the Burmese.
-He was then promoted and eventually became the Samuha Kalahom as Chao Phraya Akkaramahasaena.
+He was then promoted and eventually became the Samuha Kalahom as Chao Phraya Akka Maha Sena.